Amazon FBM: How It Works and the Benefits for Sellers

-As of spring 2022, Amazon still had a waitlist for its Seller Fulfilled Prime (SFP) program, which allowed merchants to fill their own orders and get the Prime badge for products if they met strict delivery criteria.
+Amazon still had a waitlist for its Seller Fulfilled Prime (SFP) program, which allowed merchants to fill their own orders and get the Prime badge for products if they met strict delivery criteria.
 While the SFP waitlist persists, there isn’t a way for FBM sellers to get the Prime badge.

 How It Works for Your Business

 When you use Amazon FBM, your business treats Amazon as an additional channel for sales orders.
 You’re still managing all of your own inventory, storage, picking and packing, and shipping.
 Your business will integrate its technology stack with Amazon so that you’ll get orders delivered automatically, and customers will get order information through their Amazon accounts.